assert.throws()

 trueorfalse.

-If you need to comply with classic ES3 syntax, such as in early versions of Closure Compiler, you can use assert.raises(), which is an alias for assert.throws().
-It has the same signature and behaviour.
+If you need to comply with classic ES3 syntax, such as in early versions of Closure Compiler, you can use assert.raises(), which is an alias for assert.throws() with the same signature and behaviour.

 Changelog